aishuv2114/Marketing-Analytics/SQL.md

  - bsearch traffic dropped off a bit after the bid down .
  - It also looks like gsearch was down too after Black Friday and Cyber Monday, but bsearch dropped even more

-4.4)A potential investor is asking if the company is building momentum with its brand or if the company will need to keep relying on paid traffic.
+*4.5)A potential investor is asking if the company is building momentum with its brand or if the company will need to keep relying on paid traffic.
-The executive team has a request to pull pull organic search, direct type in, and paid brand search sessions by month , and show those sessions as a % of paid search nonbrand
+The executive team has a request to pull pull organic search, direct type in, and paid brand search sessions by month , and show those sessions as a % of paid search nonbrand*

 ```sql
 SELECT Month(created_at)  AS Mnth,